 Certified orthodontists utilize equipment that has been subjected to stringent testing to assure its safety and efficacy.
 It takes extensive education, training, and hands-on experience for an orthodontist to diagnose, supervise, and treat orthodontic patients effectively.
 They can avoid hurting your teeth or gums by knowing how the jaw, mouth, and tooth movement function in concert.

-Contact Kumra Ortho to learn more about the dangers of DIY braces
+Contact Kumra Orthodontics to learn more about the dangers of DIY braces

 DIY braces are bad for your teeth and your health.
 These homemade devices may cause pain or damage the jaw and TMJ, resulting in chronic headaches and neck issues.
 As a result of not brushing away food particles, a dry mouth can cause tooth damage.